YutongHouGitHub/yutonghougithub.github.io/contents/experience.md

 **May 2025 – present | Key Laboratory of Thermo-Fluid Science and Engineering of Ministry of Education**
 Research on Integrated Regulation Strategies for Non-Uniform Thermal Stress Distribution in Next-Generation High-Temperature Molten Salt Tower Receivers

-National Training Program of Innovation and Entrepreneurship for Undergraduates (Grant No. 202510698135), funded by the Ministry of Education of China with a grant of ￥8,000.
+National Training Program of Innovation and Entrepreneurship for Undergraduates (Grant No. 202510698135), funded by the Ministry of Education of China with a grant of RMB 8,000.